Nireplag/Allometric/README.md

-# Allotropic
+# Allometric
-Calculation of allotropic volumen of tree
+Calculation of allomeyric volumen of tree